 What is the Hazard?
 Who may be harmed?
 How might people be harmed?
-Risk Rating Control Measures in Place Remaining Risk Probability Severity Risk Probability Severity Risk Unauthorised Access All Accessing the activity at height without PPE or qualified supervision.
-4 5 20 All access points to be locked when the activity is not in use.
-Only authorized persons have a key to the area.
-Any access points to have a sign stating, 'No Admittance to Unauthorised Persons.'
-1 5 5 Strains, Sprains and Other Injuries All Strains and sprains 4 3 12 Instructors to tell the group to be careful whilst on the activity and then monitor them to make sure they are using the activity in the correct way.
-All instructing staff to be first aid trained.
-The activity area has a first aid kit in it and all staff have a radio if they require extra assistance.
-1 2 2 Structure Failure All Cuts, bruises, grazes, broken bones, multi-skeletal injury, death 3 5 15 Daily visual inspections of structure carried out during set up and logged on sheets.
-Detailed 3 monthly structure checks carried out and recorded.
-Areas of concerns to be inspected by technical expert.
-Annual inspection undertaken by independent competent person.
-1 5 5 Human Error All Instructor complacency and loss of focus could result in putting everyone at danger.
-3 5 15 All instructors are trained by a ropes course trainer and assessed by our Technical Advisor for Roped activities as part of the Level 1 Ropes Assessment.
-All instructors are regularly monitored to ensure procedures are complied with.
-All instructors are aware of where risk assessments and operating procedures are stored.
-Where possible, instructors to only work the same session twice in one day.
-Instructors made aware of any changes to activity, via activity change sheet.
-1 5 5 Strangulation All Broken neck, bruising, rope burn 4 5 20 Ensure correct belay technique is used to avoid slack rope.
-Loose items of clothing (e.g. Necker's) are removed.
-Instructor trained in appropriate rescue techniques.
-Instructor to ensure figure of 8 knot is tied correctly.
-1 5 5
+Risk Rating Control Measures in Place Remaining Risk Probability Severity Risk Probability Severity Risk Unauthorised Access All Accessing the activity at height without PPE or qualified supervision 4 5 20 • All access points to be locked when the activity is not in use. • Only authorized persons have a key to the area. • Any access points to have sign stating, 'No Access to Unauthorised Persons.'
+1 5 5 Equipment Failure All Cuts, Lacerations, Death 4 4 16 • All equipment is visually checked by the instructor prior to being used.
+Items deemed to be faulty are removed from use immediately, logged and placed in the quarantine bin.
+As per policy 5.3 faulty or damaged equipment. • 6 monthly inspections to be completed and logged by a PPE inspector having attended a 'Competent Person' course.
+1 5 4 Structure Failure All Cuts, bruises, grazes, broken bones, multi-skeletal injury, death 3 5 15 • Daily visual inspections of structure carried out during set up and logged on sheets. • Detailed 3 monthly structure checks carried out and recorded.
+Areas of concerns to be inspected by technical expert. • Annual inspection undertaken by an independent competent person.
+1 5 5 Strangulation Participant Broken neck, bruising, rope burn 4 5 20 • Ensure correct belay technique is used to avoid slack rope. • Loose items of clothing (e.g. Necker's) are removed. • Instructor trained in appropriate rescue techniques. • Instructor to ensure figure of 8 knot is tied correctly.
+1 5 5 Human Error All Instructor complacency and/or loss of focus could result in putting everyone at risk.
+3 5 15 • All instructors are trained by a ropes course trainer and assessed by our Technical Advisor for roped activities as part of the Level 1 Ropes Assessment. • All instructors are regularly monitored to ensure procedures are complied with. • All instructors are aware of where risk assessments and operating procedures are stored. • Where possible, instructors to only work the same session twice in one day. • Instructors made aware of any changes to activity, via activity change sheet.
+1 5 3